 SHA has a Central Resident Council/Resident Advisory Board that meets several times a year to review the annual Public Housing Authority (PHA) Plan, as well as other topics including how to use resident participation funds.
 SHA solicits resident input on the capital needs assessment each year, and alerts tenants of potential policy changes to allow opportunity for tenant comment.

-The bylaws of both the SHA Commission and the Housing Advisory Committee (HAC) require at least one tenant serve on the Commission.
+The bylaws of the SHA require at least one tenant serve on the Commission.
 All tenants are always welcome to attend meetings without serving on the Committee or Commission.
-A resident advisory board is comprised of tenants who review the Family Self-Sufficiency Program Action Plan and review any proposed changes.
-Tenants are sent newsletters and other correspondence to ensure awareness of SHA activities and are encouraged to provide feedback to staff.
+Tenants are sent correspondence to ensure awareness of SHA activities and are encouraged to provide feedback to staff.

 All tenants are given a 30-60-day period to comment on updated utility allowances, changes made to the security deposits, updates to maintenance charges, modifications to the Admissions and Continued Occupancy Policy, as well as revisions to leases and addendums or other items that could directly affect them.
-Housing Commission and HAC meetings are open to the public with meeting details included on the City of Salem's Meetings of Interest website.
+Housing Commission meetings are open to the public with meeting details included on the City of Salem's Meetings of Interest website.